themagicalmammal/howtolinux/README.md

 ```

 #### 1. Minimize Button and Button Placement
-Minimize is an important button for gnome.
-I always wonder why they did not add it.
+Minimize is an important button.
 While I think you can live without it if you use the Super key a lot.
-But, for me, the minimize button seems to be very useful.
-Also you can get the left placement if you like it better that way. <br />
+But, for me, the minimize button seems to be very useful. <br />
-You can also get the maximize button but it's not that useful because double-clicking the title bar does the job.<br /> <br />
+You can get the maximize button too, but it's not that useful because it can be done by double-clicking the title bar.<br />
+If you were a mac user, you might prefer left button placement over the default right placement. <br /> <br />
 ![gnome-minimise](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/gnome-minimise.png)<br>
 #### 2. Battery Percentage
 This option is also pretty useful but only for a lappy.<br>